Dog Cushing’s herbal remedies may benefit your pet.

 The pineal gland, found in the brain, naturally produces melatonin from the amino acid tryptophan at night.
 The optic nerve detects reduced light entering the eyes and sends the melatonin secretion signal to the pineal gland.

-In Chinese medicine, melatonin is cooling, nourishes Yin and clears heat to help alleviate the symptoms associated with Cushing’s disease.
+In Chinese medicine, melatonin is cooling.
+It nourishes Yin and clears heat to help alleviate the symptoms associated with Cushing’s disease.

 If melatonin makes your dog excessively sleepy, give melatonin only at night.